Hans Litten: 1932: Felseneck Trial

 The Felseneck Trial was Litten's last major fight against the Nazi Party.
-On trial were five Nazis and 19 residents of the Felseneck arbor colony, where many left-wing workers, including Communists and Social Democrats, were living.
+On trial were five Nazis and 19 residents of the Felseneck arbour colony, where many left-wing workers, including Communists and Social Democrats, were living.
 In January 1932, there was a brawl involving about 150 storm troopers and colony residents.
 The troopers surrounded the colony and attacked with stones and firearms.
 Two people were killed, Ernst Schwartz, a member of the Berlin SA and Fritz Klemke, a Communist; several others, including two police officers, were injured.
 The resulting trial had numerous defendants and hundreds of witnesses.

 Litten's meticulousness began to annoy both the presiding judge and the prosecutors, who began to conspire to get Litten removed from the trial.
 Although there were no legal grounds, the court expelled Hans Litten both as counsel and ancillary counsel for the plaintiff because he had "unfurled unrestrained partisan propaganda in the trial" and "made the courtroom a hotbed of political passions".
 This decision was set aside by the court of appeals, whereupon the presiding judge and an official from the criminal division declared the trial to be biased and the trial was unable to proceed.

 Shortly after that, Litten was again removed from a high court, having been accused of influencing a witness.
 This time, the action was sustained by the Kammergericht (Supreme Court) and the court commented further during an investigation of the defense, that the main trial was generally inadmissible.
 This caused an uproar in the community of Berlin lawyers, including those who were not well-disposed toward Litten.
 A meeting of Berlin attorneys demanded a change to the law in order to prevent such a curtailment of the fundamental rights of defense attorneys.
 Litten was excoriated in the Nazi press as the "Red Death Defender" and readers were urged to "Put a stop to his dirty work".
 It was no longer possible for Litten to go out in public without a bodyguard.

 Legacy

-Aside from several memorials in Germany, after the war Litten remained unknown for decades because neither western nor communist governments found him suitable for their Cold War propaganda.
-For the west, Litten had been too involved with communists and for communists, Litten's rejection of Stalinism made him a pariah.
+Aside from several memorials in Germany, after the war Litten remained unknown for decades because neither Western nor Communist governments found him suitable for their Cold War propaganda.
+For the West, Litten had been too involved with Communists and for Communists Litten's rejection of Stalinism made him a pariah.